PaoloPia/onedrive-api-docs/docs/file-handlers/register-manually.md

 3. Click **Get New Access Token**.
 A dialog will appear asking for a number of fields to be completed.
 4. In your browser, navigate to the [Azure Portal](https://portal.azure.com) and sign-in.
 5. Select **Azure Active Directory**, then click on **App registrations**.
-6. Click **Add** to create a new application, which will be used to manage file handler manifests.
+6. Click **New application registration** to create a new application, which will be used to manage file handler manifests.
     1. Name the application `File handler registration tool` and set the sign-on URL to the value Postman tells you to use: `https://www.getpostman.com/oauth2/callback`.
     2. Scroll to the end of the application list and click on **File handler registration tool**.
     3. Copy the **application ID** value (guid) and paste it into Postman next to **Client ID**.